Keyboard shortcuts

 Hot-Plug Detection

 Conductor automatically detects when devices are connected or disconnected (v4.22.0+).
-New ports are scanned every 5 seconds and matched against your [[devices]] configuration.
+New ports are scanned every 5 seconds and matched against your [[bindings]] configuration.

 GUI Multi-Device Status